tlively/learn-gfx-hal/book/src/08_camera.md

 (Note: if you have `windows_subsystem = "windows"` set on a program and run it from the command line of a terminal _other than_ `cmd.exe` and PowerShell (eg:
-GitBash) you might still get terminal output.
+Git Bash) you might still get terminal output.
 But you have to ask yourself, who would be so heretical?

 # Orthographic Projection